wp-plugins/tweet-my-post/readme.txt

 Donate link:
 Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.4.1
-Stable tag: 1.6.24
+Stable tag: 1.6.31

-A WordPress Plugin which Tweets the new posts with its Author's Twitter handle.
+A WordPress Plugin which Tweets the new posts with its title, link and Auther's twitter handle.

 == Description ==